When Stuff revealed to me the interview subject of this piece, I was shocked and genuinely intimidated.

 JG: (Pausing) Again, I don’t know what bearing my alleged love of Star Trek: TNG has to do with anything.

 Stuff (JG): Pfft!
 Alleged.
-You once stated that your character in Mata Mata was based on studying Jonathan Frakes’ William Riker in Star Trek: TNG.
+You once stated that your character in Mata Mata was based upon Jonathan Frakes’ William Riker in Star Trek: TNG.

 JG: I don’t remember saying that.

-Stuff (JG): I remember, how would you know who Jonathan Frakes was since he did absolutely nothing after his stint on Star Trek?
+Stuff (JG): I remember.
+Also, how would you know who Jonathan Frakes was since he did absolutely nothing after his stint on Star Trek?

 JG: Anyway, that was a long time ago, even if I did like Star Trek back then, things change.
 That would have no bearing on me being a geek now.